vicpinm/KPresenterAdapter/README.md

 In this sample, you can see another utility method called ```deleteItemFromCollection()```, which allows you to delete the item from your current collection loaded in the adapter with a smooth animation.

-Presenter classes also provide a callback method that you can override called onScrollStoped().
-This method is invoked every time you perform scroll in your list and it reach the IDLE status.
+If you pass a reference of your recyclerview to your adapter with ```adapter.notifyScrollStatus(recycler)```, you will be able to check your recyclerview's scroll status in your presenter classes.
+For that, presenter classes provide a callback method that you can override called ```onScrollStoped().
+This method is invoked every time you perform scroll in your list and it reaches the IDLE status.
 Also, in your presenter class, you have access to a parameter called "scrollStatus", which is always updated with tha last scroll status reported by your recyclerView.
 It can contains one of the three possible exiting statuses: ```OnScrollListener.SCROLL_STATE_IDLE```, ```OnScrollListener.SCROLL_STATE_TOUCH_SCROLL```, ```OnScrollListener.SCROLL_STATE_FLING```.

 ### Multiple view type adapter